Special Educational Needs

 WHO CAN I CONTACT FOR FURTHER INFORMATION?

 Please contact the main school number.
-Reception will put you in touch with the SENCO or the Senior SEN Teaching Assistant.
+Reception will put you in touch with the SENCO or the Head of Progress.

 WHO SHOULD I CONTACT IF I AM CONSIDERING WHETHER MY CHILD SHOULD JOIN THE SCHOOL?

-You can contact the school reception (0161 224 4625) who will put you in touch with Ms Hardy, Pastoral Manager.
-If your daughter has a Special Educational need Ms Hardy will liaise with the Inclusion Faculty.
+You can contact the school reception (0161 224 4625) who will put you in touch with the Pastoral Manager.
+If your daughter has a Special Educational need the Pastoral Manager will liaise with the Inclusion Faculty.
 You will be able to arrange to visit the school for a tour.